basp/linie/src/Genie/README.md

 > Note that this is still a work in progress so no all `Math` methods and operators are implemented yet.

 ## overview
 The goal of Genie is to support vector arithmetic over general floating point types in a reasonably speedy fashion.
 In order to accomplish this, a lot of interfaces are implicit and not directly specified by the code.
+The reason for this is that `Genie` depends on **statically** compiling the arithmetic your code will use.

+> This means that eventually all *primitive* types that can be used **will** have to implement implicit `Math` interface for a large part.

-Genie works by depending on the .NET runtime to compile our arithmetic delegates in `static` constructors.
+This mainly works by depending on the .NET runtime to compile our arithmetic delegates in `static` constructors.

 > The compilation of those delegates is wrapped up in various forms of `Lazy<T>` and internally exposed as static fields.
 All of this is contained by the `internal Operations<T>` class.